ytakemon/2018-07-30-Intro2R/_episodes/05-data-structures-part2.md

 'black', 'calico' and 'tabby' in our case.
 Anything new that doesn't fit into one of these categories is rejected as nonsense (becomes NA).

-The warning is telling us that we unsuccessfully added 'tortoiseshell' to our *coat* factor, but 3.3 (a numeric), TRUE (a logical), and 9 (a numeric) were successfully added to *weight*, *likes_string*, and *age*, respectfully, since those values are not factors.
+The warning is telling us that we unsuccessfully added 'tuxedo' to our *coat* factor, but 3.3 (a numeric), TRUE (a logical), and 9 (a numeric) were successfully added to *weight*, *likes_string*, and *age*, respectfully, since those values are not factors.
 To successfully add a cat with a